 There are many types of bonus formulas in dentistry and an individual practice may have to experiment with different plans before settling on a plan fitting the practice’s style and size.
-Additionally, bonus formulas are not static and may be modified as the needs, size and ability to motivate team members change.
-The following plan was used in the author’s practice and may be adapted to the reader’s practice.
+Additionally, bonus formulas are not static and should be evaluated and updated as the needs, size and influence on team motivation changes.
+The following plan was used in the first author’s practice and may be adapted to the reader’s practice.
+9

 All team members receive a share of net profits generated by the practice each quarter year.
 (New team members are not part of the bonus plan for the first 90 days of hire.)
 Net profit is calculated by subtracting all paid bills, including team member and dentist wages, from practice earnings.
 (It is assumed the dentist takes a set salary at regular pay periods).
 All team members, excluding the dentists, receive a share of 10%-20% of net profits each quarter.
 Of the 20% share of the quarterly profit, half (10%) is distributed quarterly to the team members and half (10%) is deposited into an interest-bearing account that is distributed to the team members at the end of the fiscal year.
 The retention of 50% of the team member’s share of net profits allows for quarters when there is a loss or negative profit.
 Twenty percent of negative profit is removed from the interest-bearing account, and the team members do not receive partnership pay for that quarter.
 A team member who leaves the practice before the end of the quarter is excluded from the profit sharing.